pnborkar/supply-chain-optimizer/README.md

 ---

-> [!TIP]
+> [!IMPORTANT]
-> **For Developers** — Frankly, if you want to add this to your own Databricks instance, just download the [Databricks AI Dev Kit](https://github.com/databricks-solutions/ai-dev-kit) and push it — it handles the scaffolding, bundle wiring, and deployment for you.
-The steps below are if you want to set things up manually.
+> **For Developers:** If you want this running in your own Databricks workspace, the easiest path is the [Databricks AI Dev Kit](https://github.com/databricks-solutions/ai-dev-kit), which handles the scaffolding and deployment.
+Otherwise, follow the manual steps below.

 ---